vgololobov/rEFInd/README.txt

 rEFInd source code can be obtained from https://sourceforge.net/projects/refind/.
 Consult the BUILDING.txt file in the source code package for build instructions.
-Once  you've built the source code, you should duplicate the directory tree described above by copying the individual files and the icons directory to the ESP.
-Note that the binary file created by the build process will be called "refind.efi".
+Once  you've built the source code, you can use the install.sh script to install the binaries you've built.
+Alternatively, you can duplicate the directory tree described above by copying the individual files and the icons directory to the ESP.
-You can use that name or rename it to include your architecture code, as you see fit.